 Primarily frugivorous, orangutans have an important role as seed dispersers.
 They selectively choose ripe fruit whose seeds are adapted to withstand passage through the orangutans' gut.
 Once the seeds have passed through the gut, they find themselves in their own little compost pile, which helps them to become established.

 Orangutans are wholly dependent on trees for their existence.
 They are perfectly adapted to life in the forest - they sleep in nests, feed predominantly on fruit and travel with ease through the forest canopy, rarely descending to the forest floor.

 Threats to Orangutan Habitat

 Orangutans are classified as two separate species.
 Separated geographically by islands, one is found on Borneo and the other on Sumatra.
-The IUCN (Redlist 2007) classify Bornean orangutans, which are divided into three sub-species, as endangered and Sumatran orangutans as critically endangered.
+The IUCN (Redlist 2016) classify the Bornean and Sumatran orangutans as critically endangered.